molmodcs/bci_solver/README.md

 Finally, in case the user has provided a -F/--folder argument, he can optionally choose if the labels for the chemical structures appearing in the generated graphs and histograms will be the full corresponding file names by choosing --full or if the names will be shortened to first 6 characters of the file names (default behaviour).
 In any case, we recommend users to choose file names with a maximum length of 6 characters.

-# Examples of possible user inputs:
+# Examples of possible user inputs

 * -f '.mol2 file path'
 * -f '.mol2 file path' -xyz 'path containing the charges which will be used for computations in .xyz format'